insin/newforms/README.rst

   For example, if the form was held as state in a React component which had the above JSX in its ``render()`` method::

+     function onSubmit(e) {
+       e.preventDefault()

        var form = this.state.form
        var formData = forms.formData(this.refs.contactForm.getDOMNode())
        var isValid = form.setData(formData)

        if (isValid) {
          // form.cleanedData now contains validated input data, coerced to the
          // appropriate JavaScript data types by its Fields.
        }
        else {
          // If the data was invalid, the forms's error object will be populated
          // with field validation errors, which will be displayed the next time
          // it's rendered.
          this.forceUpdate()
+       }
      }

 MIT License